edenmhuang/Python-Fundamentals/README.md

 # Fundamentals-of-Python-Course
 Fall 2022 - Introduction to Python Programming

-<p>Think Python - How to Think Like a Computer Scientist - Version 2.0.17</p>
+<p>Textbook: Think Python - How to Think Like a Computer Scientist - Version 2.0.17</p>

 <h3> Lab 1 </h3>
 <ul>